-1 INTRODUCTION
+1 Introduction

 The problems of dynamics and control of bipedal locomotion systems (BLS) have been studied by many investigators.
-A major trend in the study of BLS is the creation of better mathematical models and their use in combination with more effective kinematic and dynamic analysis techniques to provide a more precise description of the system1.
-Traditionally, studies of the BLS have been concentrated on providing basic information that can be used in synthesis of artificial bipedal gait in order to design active exoskeleton2-6, orthoses or prostheses7-9.
-This could help handicapped persons to restore their locomotor activity, and gives insight into building legged vehicles that can travel on unconventional terrain that is unsuitable for conventionally wheeled or crawler vehicles10-14.
+A major trend in the study of BLS is the creation of better mathematical models and their use in combination with more effective kinematic and dynamic analysis techniques to provide a more precise description of the system [1].
+Traditionally, studies of the BLS have been concentrated on providing basic information that can be used in synthesis of artificial bipedal gait in order to design active exoskeleton [2-6], orthoses or prostheses [7-9].
+This could help handicapped persons to restore their locomotor activity, and gives insight into building legged vehicles that can travel on unconventional terrain that is unsuitable for conventionally wheeled or crawler vehicles [10-12].

-Many different models of BLS were proposed in the last years1-19.
-Among them the 3-D human musculoskeletal models^{15, 16} look interesting but they are extremely complicated.
-The biomechanical model of the human body that is suitable for crashworthiness applications is described in papers^{17, 18}.
-The simplest walking models19 are also very important in helping to understand stability and control problems of the BLS.
+Many different models of BLS were proposed in the last years [1-21].
+Among them the 3-D human musculoskeletal models [17, 18] look interesting but they are extremely complicated.
+The biomechanical model of the human body that is suitable for crashworthiness applications is described in papers [19, 20].
+The simplest walking models [21] are also very important in helping to understand stability and control problems of the BLS.

 Most researchers investigate the dynamical behavior and control laws of the BLS using the inverse, semi-inverse or direct dynamics approach.
-In recent years the interest in optimal processes of the BLS has increased remarkably^{3, 6, 8, 9, 15, 20 - 27}.
-Probably one of the first attempts to formulate a principle of optimality for muscle-driven systems was the postulation of "a minimal principle"20.
+In recent years the interest in optimal processes of the BLS has increased remarkably [3, 6, 8, 9, 15-17, 22-30].
+Probably one of the first attempts to formulate a principle of optimality for muscle-driven systems was the postulation of "a minimal principle" [22].
 The authors assumed that an individual will always determine his motion so as to minimize the total "muscula effort", which is defined as the product of a constant and the square of the joint moment, and the time interval over which the minimization is to be carried out.
-It is, however, questionable whether muscular effort as defined above relates to any biological performance criterion at all23.
+It is, however, questionable whether muscular effort as defined above relates to any biological performance criterion at all [25].

-One of the important contributions made to the optimization of BLS is a study presented in paper22.
+One of the important contributions made to the optimization of BLS concerning human motion is a study presented in paper [24].
 The authors employ a five-degree-of freedom model to describe the motion of the trunk, the thighs, and the shanks.
 Certain additional constraints are imposed on the model, and the total walking cycle is broken down into three phases: the stance phase, deploy phase and swing phase.
 The constrained optimization is then carried out and the optimal profiles of the joint torques as well as the optimal angular displacements of the system are obtained.
-Unfortunately, the paper22 displays only the time functions of the limb angles as predicted by the model, and do not show the corresponding experimental curves.
+Unfortunately, the paper [24] displays only the time functions of the limb angles as predicted by the model, and do not show the corresponding experimental curves.
 For this reason it is not possible to say how closely the model solution approximates the solution as observed from the living system.

-A mathematical model that contains two control parameters for each of the five muscle groups involved simulates the dynamical behavior of the right leg of a human subject23.
+A mathematical model that contains two control parameters for each of the five muscle groups involved simulates the dynamical behavior of the right leg of a human subject [25].
 A time-optimal problem in which the right-hand end point of the state trajectory is variable is formulated and an optimization performed.
 The computation procedure is based on an algorithm of differential dynamic programming.
-It would appear from the study of the paper23 that mathematical optimization of the motions of the complex locomotion systems is indeed possible.
+It would appear from the study of the paper [25] that mathematical optimization of the motions of the complex locomotion systems is indeed possible.